 There are four small zipper pockets around the edge of the main compartment which I assume are to hold things like socks and underwear.
 It’s a pretty cool feature that I haven’t seen on other backpacks.

 The flap of the main compartment has two large mesh zippered pockets for more organization.

 All the zipper on this backpack are YKK brand (which is the best), they’re lockable, and the zippers are sealed to help prevent water from entering through the zips.

-The Outbreaker uses strong and waterproof sailcloth fabric (although the bag itself is completely waterproof but it’ll be fine in anything than long exposure to heavy downpours).
+The Outbreaker uses strong and waterproof sailcloth fabric (although the bag itself is completely waterproof) but it’ll be fine in anything other than long exposure to heavy downpours).